broadinstitute/hermitcrab/README.md

 machine on the cloud are a fair amount of work, especially if one doesn't have a lot of experience with GCP and linux.

+More specifically, `hermit` attempts to address the following problems:

 Problem 1: The `gcloud` CLI to GCP is extremely flexible, but that flexibility makes it harder to use.
 Commands tend to all have a lot of options and there's a fair amount of typing to get to the command you want.